greenmg2003/osu-mg-reload/README.md

 \+ Added taiko hitsounds

-(Decided not to send screenshot as it's a bit complicated in archiving and sending screenshot into GitHub)
+(Decided to add screenshot later on after finishing transfer as it's a bit complicated in archiving and sending screenshot into GitHub)